radex/RadPie2040/README.md

 - USB-C connector
 - BOOTSEL *and* RESET buttons
 - **JLCPCB Assembly optimized**, 2-layer board
-- KiCad 8 template, easily modifiable to your project needs
+- KiCad 8 template, hierarchical schematic

 **DISCLAIMER**: This board was designed as an exercise.
 It has not (yet) been manufactured and tested.
 Also, **I don't know what I'm doing**, this is like the third PCB I've designed.
 Don't use it lol.